tpeditz/NothingRobot2/README.md

 Originally a marie fork - Neko has evolved further and was built to be more useful for Anime Chats.

-Can be found on telegram as [Neko](https://t.me/Neko_XRobot).
+Can be found on telegram as [Neko](https://t.me/NothingXRobot).

-The Support group can be reached out to at [Cyber Support](https://t.me/CyberMusicProject), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [ Support](https://t.me/NothingBots), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.